mechkeyswest/gsa-tracker/README.md

 ## Notes

-- The app stores data in a local JSON file (`DB_FILE`).
+- The app stores data in a local JSON file (`portal_data.json`).
 Treat it like application data; avoid committing it to git.
 - `.streamlit/secrets.toml` is gitignored by default.